CAQH Credentialing Services & Enrollment Process

 What is CAQH?

 Otherwise known as, the Council for Affordable Quality Healthcare.
-It is essentially an online portal that stores provider information in a secure, collaboration database.
-This secured information is granted to health insurance companies during the credentialing process to make acquiring up-to-date provider information more efficient.
+It is essentially an online portal that stores provider information in a secure database.
+Access to this secured information is granted to health insurance companies during the credentialing process to make acquiring up-to-date provider information more efficient.
 Instead of calling your office for your work history or a copy of your Medical License, they can go in and pull it directly from your file.
 90% of the National Health Insurance Companies use CAQH and it is a prerequisite for the insurance enrollment process in most states.

 The mission of CAQH is to improve health care access & quality for patients, and at the same time, reduce the paperwork and hassle for health care providers and their office staff.